Academic Information

 Absences

-Tardiness and early departure
+Tardiness and early departures

 Wake Tech recognizes its legal and ethical responsibilities to accommodate students who must miss classes to participate in religious observances.
 North Carolina law requires that students be permitted at least two excused absences per year for these purposes.
 Wake Tech students are allowed two class days of excused absences per academic year for religious observances.